djgrant/nx-simple/src/executors/package/README.md

 Compiles and packages TypeScript projects for publication to NPM, deployment as an app, or inclusion within another packagable project.

-- Creates a publishable package to `{workspaceRoot}/dist/{projectName}` compatible with ESM and CJS environments
+- Creates a publishable package to `{workspaceRoot}/dist/{projectName}`
+- Contains ESM and CJS builds
 - Generates a `package.json` with `main`, `module`, `exports` and `dependencies` fields
-- Copies any README, LICENSE, LICENCE files along with specified `assets`
+- Copies README, LICENSE, LICENCE files
 - Uses `{projectRoot}.swcrc` as base SWC config, if present
 - Generates SWC path mappings based on tsconfig `baseUrl` & `paths`
 - Type checks project using nearest `tsconfig.json`